 Another element to consider are regulations in the countries where you do business.
 Some countries do not yet consider smart contracts as legitimate or have laws in effect that govern the storage of sensitive data, both of which are major applications for blockchain technology.

 Once you’re ready to tackle the project, research enterprise blockchain solutions like IBM Blockchain.
-These solutions have specialized products for different industries that integrate with cloud-based manufacturing software like Propel.
+These solutions have specialized products for different industries that integrate with your cloud-based manufacturing software ecosystem like Propel.

-To keep up with the ever-changing technological landscape of the manufacturing industry, visit our blog regularly.
+To keep up with the ever-changing technological landscape and advancements in the manufacturing industry, subscribe for insights delivered to your inbox weekly.